Retire early with a completely tax-free income

 Absolutely not!
 All the government asks is that you wait until the following year to put the money back in.

-Note: there is a small tax penalty if you over contribute, so make sure to be aware of how much you’ve already contributed to prevent going over.
+Note: there is a small tax penalty if you over contribute; make sure you're aware of how much you’ve already contributed and prevent going over your TFSA limit.

 Here’s what makes the TFSA so great, and how you SHOULD be using it

-Ok, we’ve covered the basics, now let’s talk about how you should be using your TFSA to make a mass amount of tax-free cash.
+We’ve covered the basics, now let’s talk about how you should be using it to make a mass amount of tax-free cash.

 The key to remember is that taxes don’t apply to any capital gains you make inside your TFSA.
 What does this mean?
-Well, we know you can hold lots of things besides cash in your TFSA, including stocks.
+We know you can hold lots of things besides cash in your account, including stocks.

 Let’s say you get a hot stock tip from your Uncle Bob at the family BBQ and you end up getting in on the ground floor of the next Apple.
 If the stock price goes through the roof you can literally make unlimited profits in capital gains and they are entirely tax-free!

-Here’s the beauty of it: no you won’t get penalized for being over the $52,000 limit.
+Here’s the beauty of it: no you won’t get penalized for being over $52,000.